lakshy122007-pixel/M1/README.md

 # ALGORITHM:

+1. Start the program.
-1. Declare a variable to store the input value A.
+2. Declare an integer variable A.
-2. Use the scanf function to read the value of A from the user.
+3. Read the value of A from the user.
-3. Check if the value of A is greater than zero.
+4. Check if A > 0.
-4. If A is greater than zero, print a message indicating that it's a positive number.
+5. If true, print "A is a positive number".
-5. Otherwise, print a message indicating that it's not a positive number.
+6. Otherwise, print "A is not a positive number".
-   6.End the program.
+7. Stop the program.

 # PROGRAM: